Doctors Note Logo

 • Prevention centers on reducing enema frequency, using gentle techniques and exploring alternative gut-health strategies.

-If you suspect you might have a bowel stricture or obstruction, consider a free, online symptom check for Bowel Obstruction.
+If you suspect you might have a bowel stricture or obstruction, take a few minutes to check your symptoms with Ubie's free AI-powered symptom checker to better understand what might be causing your discomfort.
 And remember: nothing replaces an in-person evaluation.
 Speak to a doctor about any symptoms that could be life-threatening or seriously affect your health.

 (References)